 Matthew Diller, a prominent scholar of social welfare law and policy, has been dean of Cardozo School of Law since 2009.
-He is the recipient of the 2014 Rhode Award for acheivement in public service education from the American Association of Law Schools.
-As dean of the law school he has championed a vision of expanding partnerships with the legal community in the New York region, to enhance opportunties for students to gain practice experience.
-Under his leadership the school has build a field clinic program that offers students opportunties to work in teams at dozens of legal offices in the region.
-His leadership has focused on growth fields of the law and he is currently overseeing an examination of the curriculum by faculty to develop new pathways for third year coursework.
-He has expanded clinical offerings at the school and developed a five year strategic plan to build new programs and centers as well as to expand the centers for which Cardozo Law is renowned such as Intellecutal Property, Dispute Resolution, Comparative Law and Legal Ethics.
+As dean, he has expanded partnerships with the legal community in the New York region, enhancing opportunities for students to gain real-world experience.
+Under his leadership, the school has built a field clinic program allows students to work at dozens of legal offices in the region.
+He developed new curriculum pathways for third year coursework, expanded clinical offerings at the school, developed a five-year strategic plan for new programs and centers, and expanded Cardozo’s top programs in Intellectual Property, Dispute Resolution, Corporate Law, Comparative Law and Legal Ethics.

 Dean Diller has lectured and written extensively on the legal dimensions of social welfare policy, including public assistance, Social Security, and disability law and policy.
-Dean Diller has published articles in the Yale Law Journal, UCLA Law Review, Texas Law Review, and Michigan Law Review.
-He received an A.B. in 1981 and a J.D. in 1985, both magna cum laude, from Harvard University, where he was an editor of the Harvard Law Review.
-He then clerked for the late Honorable Walter R. Mansfield of the U.S. Court of Appeals for the Second Circuit.
-He worked for the Legal Aid Society in New York, where he was a staff attorney in the civil appeals and law reform unit.
+He has published articles in the Yale Law Journal, UCLA Law Review, Texas Law Review, and Michigan Law Review.
+Dean Diller received an A.B. in 1981 and a J.D. in 1985, both magna cum laude, from Harvard University, where he was an editor of the Harvard Law Review.
+He then clerked for the late Honorable Walter R. Mansfield of the U.S. Court of Appeals for the Second Circuit, and worked for the Legal Aid Society in New York, where he was a staff attorney in the civil appeals and law reform unit.

 Dean Diller served as a member of the board of directors of Legal Services NYC from 1999 to 2009, serving as vice chair from 2003 to 2007.
 He was a member of the executive committee of the poverty law section of the Association of American Law Schools and was chair in 1999-2000.
 From 2000 to 2008, he was also a member of the board of directors of The National Center for Law and Economic Justice.
 In the fall of 1999, he was scholar in residence at the Brennan Center for Justice at New York University School of Law.

-Dean Diller recieved his B.A. from Harvard in 1981 and a J.D from Harvard in 1985.
-He lives in Brooklyn with his family, from where he bikes to school in good weather.
+Dean Diller lives in Brooklyn with his family, and he bikes to school in good weather.